shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/support_vector_machine.rst

 Imagine we have files with training and test data.
 We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as

-.. sgexample:: svm.sg:create_features
+.. sgexample:: support_vector_machine.sg:create_features

 In order to run :sgclass:`CMulticlassLibSVM`, we need to initialize a kernel like :sgclass:`CGaussianKernel` with training features and some parameters like :math:`C` and epsilon i.e. residual convergence parameter which is optional.

-.. sgexample:: svm.sg:set_parameters
+.. sgexample:: support_vector_machine.sg:set_parameters

 We create an instance of the :sgclass:`CMulticlassLibSVM` classifier by passing it regularization coefficient, kernel and labels.

-.. sgexample:: svm.sg:create_instance
+.. sgexample:: support_vector_machine.sg:create_instance

 Then we train and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.

-.. sgexample:: svm.sg:train_and_apply
+.. sgexample:: support_vector_machine.sg:train_and_apply

 Finally, we can evaluate test performance via e.g. :sgclass:`CMulticlassAccuracy`.

-.. sgexample:: svm.sg:evaluate_error
+.. sgexample:: support_vector_machine.sg:evaluate_error

 ----------
 References